Where did you train?

 What is your main style?

-I make mostly figurative pieces – trying to simplify and refine the form and retain the essence of piece.
-Although the glass sculptures are pretty abstract!
+I make mostly figurative sculpture – trying to simplify and refine the form and retain the essence of piece.
+At present I am concentrating on sculpture for the country home, such as grouse, fish and pheasants.

 How are Bronze Sculptures created?